prakash-O4/magiccommits/README.md

 ### Generate Commit Messages

-You can use MagicCommit to effortlessly generate commit messages for your staged changes:
+You can use MagicCommits to effortlessly generate commit messages for your staged changes:

-MagicCommit will analyze your Git diff and employ AI to suggest a commit message.
+MagicCommits will analyze your Git diff and employ AI to suggest a commit message.
 You can then choose to commit, commit and push, or copy the message to your clipboard.

 ### Version

-To check the current version of MagicCommit, you can use the following command:
+To check the current version of MagicCommits, you can use the following command:

 ```sh
 mc --version